-Barriers as mentioned in the first subsection, can consist of either physical or non-physical measures, or a combination
+Barriers can consist of either physical or non-physical measures, or a combination.

-The requirement for independence as mentioned in the second subsection, means that it should not be possible for multiple important barriers to be impaired or malfunction simultaneously, e.g. as a result of a single fault or a single incident.
+The requirement for independence as mentioned in the second subsection, entails that it should not be possible for multiple important barriers to be impaired or malfunction simultaneously, e.g. as a result of a single fault or a single incident.